theonlymonica/pipeline-existing-vm-integration-examples/README.md

-# Welcome to your CDK Python project!
+# CDK Python project - CodePipeline with StepFunction

 This is a blank project for CDK development with Python.